nullstyle/aedile/README.md

-# Aedile
+# Aedile - simple PaaS on top of CoreOS and Fleet

-TODO: Write a gem description
+TODO: Write a description

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'aedile'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Running this on a system that has ruby 1.9 or greater installed?:

     $ gem install aedile

+Running this on a system that has docker installed?:

+    $ docker pull nullstyle/aedile

 ## Usage